redR0b0t/mh_one_api/README.md

 # Run chatbot application to interact with the finteuned flan-t5-xl-peft model

-- Run python app to serve predictions to the frontend
+- Run python app to serve predictions to the frontend.
+- (*the webapp wont work ,if the python app is not running)

 ```bash